Background blur

 Key Takeaways

-• Yoga's benefits stem from its holistic nature, incorporating breath regulation, mindfulness, and the parasympathetic nervous system activation.
+• The core benefits of yoga stem from its holistic nature, breath regulation, and mindfulness, fostering a profound mind-body connection.

 📝In-Depth Guide